hasan-a-a/myfirstapp/README.md

 # myfirstapp
-this is an app for metro passenger counter
+this is an app for metro passenger counter.